till90/irrigation_detection/README.md

 # Irrigation Detection
 This repository is part of a master-thesis.
 It contains scripts for downloading, preprocessing, classification and visualisation for irrigation detection purpose.
 Most functions used inside jupyter notebooks are stored in irrigation_detection.py .
-This repository is under construction and functions may not be appropiate declared.
+This repository is under construction and functions may not work or be whack explained.

 ## Notebooks
 ### 01_SSM_1km_V1 [Product Source | World](https://land.copernicus.eu/global/products/ssm)